tanya-newStart/module-Git-2-exercises/teaching-notes.md

 - Does each requirement make sense?
 Do we understood what we're being asked to do?
 Do we need any more information?

+- Some requirements are very specific; others, less so.

 - Do all the requirements _together_ make sense?

+- Getting a feel before we start for what the work might look like.

 - Can we drop any of the requirements entirely?
+What is each requirement _for_?

 - Can we group some of the requirements into a small number of PRs?